Limit theory for the Gilbert graph: Introduction

 There is a vast literature on the Gilbert graph.
-The developments until 2003 are summarized in Penrose's book \cite{Penrose03}.
-More recent developments, which are relevant in our context are -- among others -- due to Bourguin and Peccati \cite{BourguinPeccati2012}, Lachi\'eze-Rey and Peccati \cite{LachiezeReyPeccatiI,LachiezeReyPeccatiII} and Reitzner and Schulte \cite{ReitznerSchulte2011} or Schulte and Th\"ale \cite{STScaling}.
-Important investigations not touched in this paper concern subgraph counting statistics (a far reaching generalization of the concept of $L^{(0)}_t$), which is at the core of Penrose's book~\cite{Penrose03}, the construction of random simplicial complexes using the Gilbert graph, see e.g.\ \cite{Decreusefondetal2011} and \cite{Kahle,KahMeck}, and questions about percolation in the thermodynamic regime, see e.g.\ \cite{BalSarBol,FPR,Penrose03}.
-For investigations concerning the limit theory for similar random graphs we refer e.g.\ to Penrose and Yukich \cite{PenrYuk} and more generally to Chapter 11 in the recent book by Haenggi \cite{Haenggi2012}.
+First to note is Penrose's research monograph \cite{Penrose03}, which also summarizes the developments until 2003.
+More recent findings which are relevant in our context are -- among others -- due to Bourguin and Peccati \cite{BourguinPeccati2012}, Decreusefond, Schulte and Th\"ale \cite{DST}, Lachi\'eze-Rey and Peccati \cite{LachiezeReyPeccatiI,LachiezeReyPeccatiII} and Reitzner and Schulte \cite{ReitznerSchulte2011} or Schulte and Th\"ale \cite{STScaling}.
+Important investigations not touched in this paper concern subgraph counting statistics (a far reaching generalization of the concept of $L^{(0)}_t$) and percolation, which are at the core of Penrose's book.

 This paper is organized as follows.
-In Section \ref{sec:expectationAndCovariance} the asymptotic expectations as well as asymptotic variances and covariances for functionals $L_t^{(\alpha)}$ are derived, while Section \ref{sec:DistributionalLimits} concerns their limiting distributions.
-The asymptotic behaviour of the point process of the $\alpha$-th powers of the edge lengths is investigated in Section \ref{sec:PointProcessConvergence}.
-Section \ref{sec:LDI} contains large deviation inequalities for $L_t^{(\alpha)}$ in the binomial and the Poisson case.
+In Section \ref{sec:Preliminaries} we fix some general notation and recall the definition and some important properties of Poisson point processes.
+Asymptotic expectations as well as asymptotic variances and covariances for the functionals $L_t^{(\tau)}$ are derived in Section~\ref{sec:expectationAndCovariance}, while Section~\ref{sec:PointProcessConvergence} is concerned with the point process of $\tau$-powers of the edge lengths.
+The distributional limit theory for $L_t^{(\tau)}$ is the content of Section~\ref{sec:DistributionalLimits} and Section~\ref{sec:LDI} contains concentration inequalities for $L_t^{(\tau)}$ in the Poisson and the binomial case.